jakiestfu/himawari.js/README.md

 himawari({

   /**
    * The zoom level of the image.
-Can be 1-5 (default: 1)
+Can be 1-5 for non-infrared, and 1-3 for infrared (default: 1)
    * Each zoom level requires more images to be downloaded and therefore stitched
    * together.
 Higher zoom yields a higher resolution image.
    * @type {Number}